keisuke-kiriyama/SynopsisMan/README.md

 ```
 python main.py word_embedding --refresh
 ```
-- then trained word embedding model will be saved in `/model/word_embedding/word_embedding.model`
+- Then trained word embedding model will be saved in `/model/word_embedding/word_embedding.model`

 - If you want to test word embedding model, then execute following command.
 ```